Bureau

 Be obvious!
 Be everyone else!
 Be ignored!

-- Message architecture that gives people a reason to care.
+• Message architecture that gives people good reasons to care.

-- Writing that makes complex ideas clear and familiar ones fresh.
+• Thoughtful writing that makes complex ideas clear and fresh.

-After seeing that disco ball GIF, you've probably decided you want to talk already, right?
+After seeing that disco ball GIF, you've probably decided you want to, well, groove with us, right?
 If yes, send an email.
 If not yet, read on for five ways to consult the Bureau and the five “rights” of editorial strategy.
 Why five of each?
 Why not?

-Ready to hit the escape key, philosophically speaking, on generic approaches to “content” and “content strategy?”
+Ready to hit the escape key, philosophically speaking, on generic approaches to “content,” “content marketing” and “content strategy”?!
 Then you might want to bring on JD Shadel as your fractional Chief Editorial Officer (wink).
-Based in London, Shadel works with media outlets and clients across cyberspace (we're all netizens now, darling).
+Based in London and friends with a network of talented collaborators, Shadel and .CO work with media outlets and clients across, well, cyberspace.

 The internet is in a growing crisis of boring and synthetic “content.”
 And is there anything that sounds more boring than “synthetic content,” anyway?
 Countering that is what the ESC KEY .CO Bureau is all about: audience-first editorial strategy for clients who want to zag, to quote copy legend Barbara Noakes.